ctnava/rxtechnotes/ref/pharmacy_communication.md

 # Professional Communication Standards

+`Technicians should always respond in a positive and courteous way.`

 ## Types of Communication

 Effective communication is essential to patient safety and pharmacy operations.
 Communication in a pharmacy is governed by 🦅 **HIPAA** (Health Insurance Portability and Accountability Act), which protects the privacy and security of patient information.